Vid Gutkeled: Last incitement and death

 From the battlefield, Géza and his retinue hastened towards Vác where he came upon his brother Ladislaus and their brother-in-law Duke Otto, who, accompanied by Czech reinforcements, arrived in Hungary in order to assist Géza against Solomon.
 At the same time, the king's army crossed the frozen Tisza at Kotojd (near Péteri), where Gurcu sheltered Solomon and his entourage in his manor.
 There, Solomon learned that Géza had formed an alliance with Otto against him.
 Vid urged the decisive battle to be fought belittling the fighting value of Géza's army and vowed that "if my comrades agree, I and the people of Bács will afflict the peril of early death to the Bohemian army".
 In contrast, the peace-seeker Ernyei burst into tears, protesting against the fratricidal war, and warned Vid that "you say that the duke has assembled men with scythes and men with pitchforks.
 Behold, what a thousand scythes can cut down, ten thousand pitchforks cannot gather up, and only God may know their number".
 However, Solomon put trust in Vid's words and hastened forward with his army reaching the field of Rákos.

 The two armies met at the foot of the mountain near Mogyoród.
 The following days were full of active reconnaissance work on both sides.
 Count Vid remained optimistic: "As soon as they see our army, they will flee".
 But dukes Géza and Ladislaus also drew up their lines of battle at the earliest dawn.
 Seeing this, Ernyei warned his rival that "I think rather that they have resolved to win or die".
 The decisive battle at Mogyoród took place on 14 March 1074.
-The Bohemian auxiliary troops routed Vid's army, consisted of castle warriors from Bács County, in the first moments of the skirmish.
+The Bohemian auxiliary troops routed Vid's detachment, consisted of castle warriors from Bács County, in the first moments of the skirmish.
 Géza and his allies won a decisive victory and forced Solomon to flee from the battlefield and to withdraw to Moson at the western frontier of Hungary.
 Both Vid and Ernyei were killed in the battlefield.
 Despite his intrigues, Ladislaus ordered a proper burial for Vid when he saw his corpse.
 However, the dukes' warriors, enraged by the fact that many Hungarian soldiers had perished as a result of Vid's intrigues, "forthwith dismounted from their horses and with their knives cut open his breast, and put out his eyes and filled the sockets with earth, and said: »Your eyes could never look their fill on riches and rank, but now your eyes and breast shall have their fill of earth«".